chilipeppr/widget-recvtext/README.md

-# com-zipwhip-widget-recvtext
+# com-chilipeppr-widget-recvtext
-Let people send a text inbound to trigger the ice luge.
+Let people send inbound texts to trigger actions inside ChiliPeppr.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Zipwhip Ice Luge
+## ChiliPeppr Widget / Zipwhip Receive Text

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does